CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 foo()
 ```

-So, uh, yeah, you totally can!
+So, uh, yeah, it totally can!
 Seems like a dangerous power though, so let's figure out how to do that safely.

 <details>